Mercator projection: On a rhumb

 A straight line on the Mercator map at angle α to the meridians is a rhumb line.
 When α = π/2 or 3π/2 the rhumb corresponds to one of the parallels; only one, the equator, is a great circle.
-When α = 0 or π it corresponds to a meridian great circle (if continued around the Earth).
+When α = 0 or π it corresponds to a meridian great circle (if continued around the globe).
 For all other values it is a spiral from pole to pole on the globe intersecting all meridians at the same angle, and is thus not a great circle.
 This section discusses only the last of these cases.

 If α is neither 0 nor π then the above figure of the infinitesimal elements shows that the length of an infinitesimal rhumb line on the sphere between latitudes φ; and φ + δφ is a sec α δφ.
-Since α is constant on the rhumb this expression can be integrated to give, for finite rhumb lines on the Earth:
+Since α is constant on the rhumb this expression can be integrated to give, for finite rhumb lines on Earth:

 Once again, if Δφ may be read directly from an accurate latitude scale on the map, then the rhumb distance between map points with latitudes φ1 and φ2 is given by the above.
 If there is no such scale then the ruler distances between the end points and the equator, y1 and y2, give the result via an inverse formula:

-These formulæ give rhumb distances on the sphere which may differ greatly from true distances whose determination requires more sophisticated calculations.
+These formulae give rhumb distances on the sphere which may differ greatly from true distances whose determination requires more sophisticated calculations.